 Let $F$ be a finite group.
-Then degree of commutativity of $F$, denoted $\dc(F)$, is the probability of choosing two elements in $F$ which commute i.e.\
+Then the degree of commutativity of $F$, denoted $\dc(F)$, is the probability of choosing two elements in $F$ which commute i.e.\

 This definition was generalised to infinite groups in \cite{dcA} in the following way.
-Let $G$ be a finitely generated group and let $S$ be a finite generating set for $G$.
+Let $G$ be a finitely generated group and $S$ be a finite generating set for $G$.
 Let $|g|_S$ denote the length of $g$ with respect to the generating set $S$ i.e.\ the infimum of all word lengths of words in $S$ which represent $g$.
-For any $n \in \N$, let $\B_S(n):=\{g \in G : |g|_S\le n\}$, the ball of radius $n$ in the Cayley graph of $G$ with respect to the generating set $S$.
+For any $n \in \N$, let the ball of radius $n$ in the Cayley graph of $G$ with respect to the generating set $S$ be denoted by $\B_S(n)$.
+Thus $\B_S(n)=\{g \in G : |g|_S\le n\}$.
 Then the degree of commutativity of $G$ with respect to $S$, as defined in \cite{dcA}, is

-and is denoted by $\dc_S(G)$.
+and is denote by $\dc_S(G)$.
 They also pose an intriguing conjecture. \begin{conj*}\cite[Conj.
 1.6]{dcA} Let $G$ be a finitely generated group, and let $S$ be a finite generating set for $G$.
-Then: (i) $\dc_S(G)>0$ if and only if $G$ is virtually abelian; and (ii) $\dc_S(G) > 5/8$ if and only if $G$ is abelian. \end{conj*} They verify this conjecture for hyperbolic groups and groups of polynomial growth (for an introduction to the growth of groups, see \cite{introtogrowth}).
+Then: (i) $\dc_S(G)>0$ if and only if $G$ is virtually abelian; and (ii) $\dc_S(G) > 5/8$ if and only if $G$ is abelian. \end{conj*} They verify this conjecture for hyperbolic groups and groups of polynomial growth (see \cite{introtogrowth} for an introduction to the growth of groups).
 In this note we will investigate the conjecture for groups which are wreath products.

-Perhaps the best known example of an infinite wreath product are the lamplighter groups $C\wr \Z$ where $C$ is cyclic.
-In this note we investigate such groups and from this also obtain a result for groups of the form $F\wr \Z$ where $F$ is finite.
+Perhaps the best known examples of infinite wreath products are the lamplighter groups $C\wr \Z$ where $C$ is cyclic.
 Such groups are sensible to investigate with respect to the conjecture since they have exponential growth and yet all elements in the base of $C\wr \Z$ commute.
-We obtain the following results.
+We obtain the following.

-\begin{thmR} Let $G=C\wr\Z$, where $C$ is a non-trivial cyclic group.
-Let $S$ be a generating set for $G$ of size 2, consisting of a generator of $\Z$ and a generator of $C_i$ for some $i \in \Z$.
-Then $\dc_S(G)=0$. \end{thmR}
+\begin{thmR} Let $G=C\wr\Z$ where $C$ is a non-trivial cyclic group.
+Then there is a generating set $S$ of $G$ such that $\dc_S(G)=0$. \end{thmR}